 Monitor.
 You identify the health of the product and detect specific issues.
 Also, you collect feedback from users.

 Plan.
-You’re about to plan improvements and collected feedback helps with that.
+You’re about to plan improvements, and the collected feedback can help with that.

-The most common technologies (tools) that utilize CI/CD are:
+The most common technologies (tools) for building a CI/CD pipeline and implementing required DevOps transformations are:

 devops transformation

-Adjusting a DevOps approach to your project implies using infrastructure monitoring tools.
+Adjusting a DevOps implementation plan to the realities of your project implies using infrastructure monitoring tools.
 To ensure the stable work of systems and applications, you must constantly track and measure their performance and health.
 In this way, you can instantly detect problems and prevent outages.

-Continuous monitoring can be executed either manually or automatically, so you have to calibrate it based on the project’s needs.
-You can do it on your own or you can delegate it to external DevOps providers.
+Continuous monitoring can be executed either manually or automatically, so you have to calibrate it based on the selected DevOps transformation strategy.
+You can do it on your own, or you can delegate it to external DevOps providers.
 They have specialists and state-of-the-art software for scanning for vulnerabilities.
 It’s a convenient way to ensure 365/24/7 system monitoring.

 They use best practices to deliver impressive results: